MITgcm/MITgcm/doc/getting_started/getting_started.rst

 The form of the equation of state is controlled by the model configuration and :varlink:`eosType`.

 For the atmosphere, :varlink:`eosType` must be set to ``IDEALGAS``.

+For the ocean, several forms of the equation of state are
+available:

-For the ocean, several forms of the equation of state are available.
-For a linear approximation, set :varlink:`eosType` to ``LINEAR``), and you will need to specify the thermal and haline expansion coefficients, represented by the variables :varlink:`tAlpha` (in K\ :sup:`--1`) and :varlink:`sBeta` (in psu\ :sup:`--1`).
+- For a linear approximation, set :varlink:`eosType` to ``LINEAR``), and you will need to specify the thermal and haline expansion coefficients, represented by the variables :varlink:`tAlpha` (in K\ :sup:`--1`) and :varlink:`sBeta` (in psu\ :sup:`--1`).
   Because the model equations are written in terms of perturbations, a reference thermodynamic state needs to be specified.
   This is done through the 1D arrays :varlink:`tRef` and :varlink:`sRef`. :varlink:`tRef`
   specifies the reference potential temperature profile (in :sup:`o`\ C for the ocean and K for the atmosphere) starting from the level k=1.
 Similarly, :varlink:`sRef` specifies the reference salinity profile (in psu or g/kg) for the ocean or the reference specific humidity profile (in g/kg) for the atmosphere.

-MITgcm offers several polynomial approximations to the full (oceanic) non-linear equation of state that can be selected as :varlink:`eosType`:
+- MITgcm offers several approximations to the full (oceanic) non-linear equation of state that can be selected as :varlink:`eosType`:

-- ``'POLYNOMIAL'``:
+   ``'POLYNOMIAL'``:
     This approximation is based on the Knudsen formula (see Bryan and Cox 1972 :cite:`bryan:72`).
     For this option you need to generate a file of polynomial coefficients called ``POLY3.COEFFS``.
 To do this, use the program :filelink:`utils/knudsen2/knudsen2.f` under the model tree (a ``Makefile`` is available in the same directory; you will need to edit the number and the values of the vertical levels in :filelink:`knudsen2.f <utils/knudsen2/knudsen2.f>` so that they match those of your configuration).

-- ``’UNESCO’``:
+   ``’UNESCO’``:
     The UNESCO equation of state formula (IES80) of Fofonoff and Millard (1983) :cite:`fofonoff:83`.
-This equation of state assumes in-situ temperature, which is not a model variable; **its use is therefore discouraged**.
+This equation of state assumes
+    in-situ temperature, which is not a model variable; **its use is therefore discouraged**.

-- ``’JMD95Z’``:
+   ``’JMD95Z’``:
-   A modified UNESCO formula by Jackett and McDougall (1995) :cite:`jackett:95`, which uses the model variable potential temperature as input.
+    A modified UNESCO formula by Jackett and McDougall (1995) :cite:`jackett:95`, which uses the model variable
+    potential temperature as input.
 The ’Z’ indicates that this equation of state uses a horizontally and temporally constant pressure :math:`p_{0}=-g\rho_{0}z`.

-- ``’JMD95P’``:
+   ``’JMD95P’``:
-   A modified UNESCO formula by Jackett and McDougall (1995) :cite:`jackett:95`, which uses the model variable potential temperature as input.
+    A modified UNESCO formula by Jackett and McDougall (1995) :cite:`jackett:95`, which uses the model variable
+    potential temperature as input.
 The ’P’ indicates that this equation of state uses the actual hydrostatic pressure of the last time step.
 Lagging the pressure in this way requires an additional pickup file for restarts.

-- ``’MDJWF’``:
+   ``’MDJWF’``:
     A more accurate and less expensive equation of state than UNESCO by McDougall et al. (2003) :cite:`mcdougall:03`, also using the model variable potential temperature as input.
 It also requires lagging the pressure and therefore an additional pickup file for restarts.

-- ``’TEOS10’``:
+   ``’TEOS10’``:
     TEOS-10 is based on a Gibbs function formulation from which all thermodynamic properties of seawater (density, enthalpy, entropy sound speed, etc.) can be derived in a thermodynamically consistent manner;
     see http://www.teos-10.org.
 See IOC et al. (2010) :cite:`ioc:10`, McDougall and Parker (2011)
     :cite:`mcdougall:11`, and Roquet et al. (2015) :cite:`roquet:15` for implementation details.
     It also requires lagging the pressure and therefore an additional pickup file for restarts.
     Note at this time a full implementation of TEOS10 (i.e. ocean variables of conservative temperature and practical salinity, including consideration of surface forcings) has not been implemented;
     also note the original 48-term polynomial term is used, not the newer, preferred 75-term polynomial.

-For all polynomial options, neither a reference profile of temperature or salinity is required, except for a setup where :varlink:`implicitIntGravWave` is set to ``.TRUE.`` or :varlink:`selectP_inEOS_Zc`\ =1.
+   For these non-linear approximations, neither a reference profile of temperature or salinity is required, except for a setup where :varlink:`implicitIntGravWave` is set to ``.TRUE.`` or :varlink:`selectP_inEOS_Zc`\ =1.

 Note that salinity can can be expressed in either practical salinity units (psu, i.e., unit-less) or g/kg,